Effective Date: January 1, 2023

 8. Rights of Access, Correction, Erasure, and Objection

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during the application and recruitment process.
-By law you may have the right to request access to, correct, or erase the personal data that we hold about you, object to or restrict the processing of your personal data, or request the portability of your personal data, under certain circumstances.
-If you wish to exercise one of these rights, please contact us at firstname.lastname@example.org.
-Any such communication must be in writing.
+By law, you may have the right to request access to, correct, or erase the personal data that we hold about you, object to or restrict our processing of your personal data, or request the portability of your personal data, under certain circumstances.
+If you wish to exercise any of these rights, please contact us at firstname.lastname@example.org.
 Depending on the jurisdiction where you are located, some of these rights may not apply.

-We may request specific information from you to help us confirm your identity, verify your rights, and respond to your request, including to provide you with the personal data that we hold about you, if applicable.
-Applicable law may allow or require us to deny your request, or we may have destroyed, erased, or made your personal data anonymous in accordance with our record retention obligations and practices.
+We may request specific information from you to help us confirm your identity, verify your rights, and respond to your request, including to provide you with the personal data that we may hold about you.
+Please note that applicable law may allow or require us to deny your request or there may be cases where we may have already destroyed, erased, or made your personal data anonymous in accordance with our record retention obligations and practices.
 If we cannot respond to your request, we will inform you of the reasons why, subject to any legal or regulatory restrictions.

 10. Data Protection Officer